rgl/terraform-rke-vsphere-cloud-provider-example/README.md

 kubectl get pods -o wide
 # show the current VM disks. you should see the sdb disk device and the
 # corresponding disk UUID. sdb is the backing device of the pod volume.
+ssh "vagrant@$(kubectl get pods test -o json | jq -r .status.hostIP)" \
-ssh "vagrant@$(terraform output --raw ip)" -- lsblk -o KNAME,SIZE,TRAN,FSTYPE,UUID,LABEL,MODEL,SERIAL
+  -- lsblk -o KNAME,SIZE,TRAN,FSTYPE,UUID,LABEL,MODEL,SERIAL
 # enter the pod and check the mount volume.
 kubectl exec -it test -- /bin/bash
 # show the mounts. you should see sdb mounted at /usr/share/nginx/html.